 - Organization Name (O) — usually the legal incorporated name of a company.
 It should include any suffixes, such as Ltd., Inc., or Corp.

 - Organizational Unit (OU) — the department name (e.g. HR, Finance, IT)

 - Locale (L) — city or town (e.g. Austin, San Francisco, Sydney)

 - State/Province (S) — state, province, region, or county

 - Country Code (C) — the two-letter ISO code for the country where your organization is located (e.g. US, CA, GB)

 4. On the following page, you will be provided the CSR.
 Click anywhere in the box and copy the entire block of code, including the lines that contain -----BEGIN CERTIFICATE REQUEST----- and -----END CERTIFICATE REQUEST-----.

 We'll also email the generated CSR to the store owner's email address.
-The message has the subject line A new CSR has been generated for your SSL certificate.
+The message will have the subject line, A new CSR has been generated for your SSL certificate.